← Back to all apps

 Full Description

-Search and compare flights worldwide with comprehensive filters and transparent pricing.
+Search and compare flights worldwide with comprehensive filters and transparent pricing, including historical data and price forecasts up to 180 days out.
 Results render in a rich, scrollable carousel showing full itineraries, fares, policies, and booking links for side-by-side comparison.
 Autoset guidance (server-side, case-insensitive intent detection):

-• Trip type: If return_date is present → RoundTrip; otherwise OneWay.
-If query_text includes "one way / one-way / oneway" → treat as OneWay even if return_date omitted.
+• Trip type: If return_date is present → RoundTrip; If user search includes "one way / one-way / oneway" → treat as OneWay.

 • Origin/Destination: ALWAYS disambiguate ambiguous locations (YOU MUST provide uniquely identifiable locations or airport codes).